IftekherAziz/Module-57/README.md

  - Show Tooltip

 ----------------------------------------------------------------
- 404 Page:
+ # 404 Page: - Done
   - Deasign a 404 page

 Bonus Marks:
 ----------------------------------------------------------------
-Blog Page:
+# Blog Page: - Done
  - Answer 4 questions:
   - 1. When should we use context api?
   - 2. What is a custom hook in react?
   - 3. What is useRef?
   - 4. What is useMemo?

-Homepage:
+# Homepage: - Done
  - Mobile responsive

 10 Meaningfull commit message

-Create a readme.md file:
+# Create a readme.md file: - Processing
  - Write what i have done (features) using bullet points
  - Add live website link
  - Fix reload issues on live website